What Is a Headless Browser, and How Is It Used?

 • Cyber security: Helps in finding security weaknesses and improving defense levels.

-Such tools in development are not limited to the above mentioned scenarios.
+Such tools in development are not limited to the above-mentioned scenarios.
 As technology evolves, programmers are challenged to develop new, flexible solutions to automate interaction with web resources.

 What is Headless Browser Testing Main Features